gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Then the suite can be executed running the `:mySuiteTest` task.

+### Controlling test executing order in TestNG

+This version of Gradle adds support for TestNG preserveOrder and groupByInstances options to control test order execution.
+More information about these features can be found in the [userguide](userguide/java_plugin.html#test_execution_order).

+New options can be enabled in the useTestNG block:

+    test {
+        useTestNG {
+            preserveOrder true
+            groupByInstances true
+        }
+    }

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.